Patrick Weston Joyce: Collection at St. Patrick's College

 The P.W.
 Joyce collection at the Cregan Library in St Patrick's College, Drumcondra, Dublin, reflects many of Joyce's interests and includes several rarities.
 These include autographed presentation copies by Joyce and his brother Robert, as well as books from Joyce's own library.
 The collection also contains nine manuscripts associated with Joyce and his family members, including a manuscript in P.W.
 Joyce's own hand of Echtra Cormaic itir Tairngiri agus Ceart Claíd Cormaic (Adventures of Cormac in the Land of Promise), a passage from the Book of Ballymote, which Joyce translated into English.

+Nearby Joyce Road in Drumcondra was named after him.